SDU-eScience/UCloud/app-store-service/wiki/apps.md

 support VNC via websockets.
 Additionally the server should run with no password or a pre-configured password which should be passed in this block.

-Note: All authentication is done by SDUCloud, hence we do not need to rely on the security of VNC.
+Note: All authentication is done by UCloud, hence we do not need to rely on the security of VNC.

 The following fields are supported in this block: